The Photographic Society of South Africa was founded in 1954 as a non-profit organisation.

 The day to day operations of the Society are carried out by an Executive Committee, which is responsible to the Board of Directors.
 The Society consists of a number of divisions, which are controlled by individual Chairmen who are also responsible to the Directors.
 They must provide a quarterly report to the Executive Committee and Directors.

-PSSA publishes a magazine named IMAGE, which covers all aspects of the Society’s activities and photography in general.
+PSSA publishes an online magazine named e-IMAGE, which covers all aspects of the Society’s activities and photography in general.

 A copy of the Society’s Memorandum and Articles of Association is available on this website under About Us.